hercules-ci/blog.hercules-ci.com/_posts/2019-09-30-recent-cachix-downtime.md

 - Robert is now fully onboarded to be able to resolve any Cachix issues

+- We've made a number of improvements for the performance of Cachix.
+Just tuning GHC RTS settings shows 15% speed up in common usage.

 ## Future work

 - Enable debugging builds for production.
 This would allow systemd watchdog to [send signal SIGQUIT](https://mpickering.github.io/ghc-docs/build-html/users_guide/debug-info.html#requesting-a-stack-trace-with-sigquit) and get an execution stack in which program hanged.